Physical unknowables: Quantum unknowables

 \section{Quantum unknowables}

-After discussing provable physical unknowables by reduction to recursion theoretical ones, and ``chaotic'' symbolic dynamics systems, a third group of physical unknowables arises in the quantum domain.
-Although it has turned out to be a highly successful theory, quantum mechanics, in particular its interpretation and meaning, has been controversially received within the physics community.
-Some of its founding fathers, like Schr\"odinger and in particular Einstein, considered quantum mechanics to be an unsatisfactory theory: Einstein, Podolsky and Rosen argued~\cite{epr,ein-reply} that there exist ways to counterfactually~\cite{svozil-2006-omni,vaidman:2009} infer observables from experiment which, according to quantum mechanics, cannot co-exist simultaneously; hence quantum mechanics cannot predict what experiment can (counterfactually) ``measure;'' thus quantum mechanics is {\em incomplete} and should eventually be substituted by a more complete theory.
-Others, among them Born, Bohr and Heisenberg, claimed that quantum unknowables are irreducible, ``ontic,'' and will stay with us forever.
-Over the years, the latter view seems to have prevailed \cite{fuchs-peres,Bub-1999}; although not totally unchallenged \cite{jammer:66,jammer1,jammer-92}.
-Already Sommerfeld warned his students not to get into the ``meaning behind'' quantum mechanics, and, as mentioned by Clauser~\cite{clauser-talkvie}, not long ago scientists working in that field had to be very careful not to become discredited as {\em ``quacks.''} Richard Feynman~\cite[p.
-129]{feynman-law} once mentioned the \begin{quote} {\em ``$\ldots$ perpetual torment that results from [[the question]], `But how can it be like that?' which is a reflection of uncontrolled but utterly vain desire to see [[quantum mechanics]] in terms of an analogy with something familiar $\ldots$ Do not keep saying to yourself, if you can possibly avoid it, `But how can it be like that?' because you will get `down the drain', into a blind alley from which nobody has yet escaped.''} \end{quote} This anti-rationalistic postulate of irreducible indeterminism and ``meaninglessness'' came after a period of fierce debate on the quantum foundations, after decades of vain attempts to ``complete'' quantum mechanics in any operationally testable way, and after the discovery of mathematical ``proofs'' of the incompatibility of local, realistic, context-independent ways to ``complete'' quantum mechanics~\cite{clauser,mermin-93}.
+In addition to provable physical unknowables by reduction to recursion-theoretic ones, and chaotic symbolic dynamic systems, a third group of physical unknowables resides in the quantum domain.
+Although it has turned out to be a highly successful theory, quantum mechanics, in particular, its interpretation and meaning, has been controversially received within the physics community.
+Some of its founding fathers, like Schr\"odinger and, in particular, Einstein, considered quantum mechanics to be an unsatisfactory theory: Einstein, Podolsky and Rosen \citeyearpar{epr,ein-reply} argued that there exist counterfactual \citep{svozil-2006-omni,vaidman:2009} ways to infer observables from experiment that, according to quantum mechanics, cannot coexist simultaneously; hence quantum mechanics cannot predict what experiment can (counterfactually) measure.
+Thus quantum mechanics is {\em incomplete} and should eventually be substituted by a more complete theory.
+Others, among them Born, Bohr, and Heisenberg, claimed that unknowability in quantum mechanics is irreducible, is ontic, and will remain so forever.
+Over the years, the latter view seems to have prevailed \citep{fuchs-peres,Bub-1999}, although not totally unchallenged \citep{jammer:66,jammer1,jammer-92}.
+Already Sommerfeld warned his students not to get into the meaning behind quantum mechanics, and as mentioned by \citet{clauser-talkvie}, not long ago, scientists working in that field had to be very careful not to become discredited as {\em quacks.} Richard Feynman \cite[129]{feynman-law} once mentioned the \begin{quote} {perpetual torment that results from [the question], ``But how can it be like that?'' which is a reflection of uncontrolled but utterly vain desire to see [quantum mechanics] in terms of an analogy with something familiar. $\ldots$ Do not keep saying to yourself, if you can possibly avoid it, ``But how can it be like that?'' because you will get ``down the drain,'' into a blind alley from which nobody has yet escaped.} \end{quote} This antirationalistic postulate of irreducible indeterminism and meaninglessness came after a period of fierce debate on the quantum foundations, followed by decades of vain attempts to complete quantum mechanics in any operationally testable way, and after the discovery of proofs of the incompatibility of local, realistic, context-independent ways to complete quantum mechanics \citep{clauser,mermin-93}.